Before Choosing The Dress - What you Need to Do?

-It's like when you went to your prom and you know you had to outdo your friends (good competition)... remember?!
+It's like your prom; you know you had to outdo your friends (good competition).
+Remember?!

 Remember these three things:

 (1.)
-Start shopping as soon as possible, as in 9 to 12 months (or more) before the wedding - it will take the pressure off the process.
+Start shopping as soon as possible, as in 9 to 12 months (or right after you have pegged out your desired venue) before the wedding - it will take the pressure off the process.
 Place your order according to the time suggested by the manufacturer.

 (2.)
 You'll have found it when you look in the mirror and feel absolutely fabulous.